chrisdoc/k8s-workshop/README.md

 * `kubectl` now has configuration pointing to this local cluster, for this terminal session
 * Try running `kubectl get cluster-info`
 * Double check what cluster you are pointing at if you use an another terminal session
+* Enable the ingress controller, so we can test creating ingresses, by running `minikube addons enable ingress`

 ---
 # Workshop Exercises